-In the design of highway curves, it is necessary to establish a proper relationship between curvature of the roadway and design speed.
+In the design of street and highway curves, it is necessary to establish a proper relationship between curvature of the roadway and design speed.
 The use of superelevation (rotation of the roadway about its axis) is employed to counteract centrifugal force and allow drivers to comfortably and safely travel through curves at the design speed.

-The superelevation rates for rural highways, urban freeways, and high speed urban arterials are shown in Figure 3 - 1.
+The superelevation rates for rural highways, urban freeways, and high speed urban highways are shown in Figure 3 - 1 Rural Highways, Urban Freeways and High Speed Urban Highways.
 These rates are based on a maximum rate of 0.10 foot per foot of roadway width.
 Additional superelevation details, given in the Department's Design Standards, may be considered.

-The superelevation rates recommended for urban highways are shown in Figure 3 -2.
-These rates are based on a maximum superelevation rate of 0.05 foot per foot of roadway width and are recommended for major streets in built up areas.
-Additional information regarding superelevation, given in the Department's Design Standards, and AASHTO - "A Policy on Geometric Design of Highways and Streets" -2001, may be considered.
+The superelevation rates recommended for urban highways and high speed urban streets are shown in Figure 3 - 2 Superelevation Rates (e) For Urban Highways and High Speed Urban Streets.
+These rates are based on a maximum superelevation rate of 0.05 foot per foot and are recommended for arterials and collectors in built up areas.
+Additional information regarding superelevation, given in the Department's Design Standards, and A Policy on Geometric Design of Highways and Streets (AASHTO, 2011), may be considered.